lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab6.md

 ---

 ## Logistics
-* Due: Monday, April 24th AoE.
+* Due: Friday, April 21st AoE.
 * Submission instructions: ensure that you have the source code you want us to grade in your `~/csci112_spring2023/labs/lab6` directory, and that the snapshot (commit) of your repository containing the version of that directory you want us to grade has been committed and